A Simple Guide to Ceiling Fans and Wall Fans

 Inside the house, ceiling fans find use in the living room, bedroom, or 3-season rooms.
 Indoor wall fans typically work best in gyms, garages, or workshops.

 For outdoor locations, ceiling fans or wall fans suit gazebos, patios, or porches.
-Ensure outdoor fans have a wet or damp location rating for safe use.
+Ensure outdoor heater ceiling fans have a wet or damp location rating for safe use.

 Key Takeaways